Referencing Art Work

 (Notes: 1) If the artist is unknown, move the title of the art work into the author position; 2) If the exact date is not known, use an approximate date.
 You can also use decades or centuries)

 Barbarian statue [Sculpture]. (ca. 450 A.D.)
 British Museum, London, England.

-If you are inserting an image of an artwork, a photograph not taken by you or clip art into a thesis or published publication, you need to get permission to use that source.
+If you are inserting an image of an artwork into a thesis or published publication, you need to get permission to use that source.
 Once you have that permission, you can add to the end of the Note: beneath your figure: Reprinted with permission OR Adapted with permission.
 Alternatively, if you are using a Creative Commons image, insert the details of the relevant license.